Cover Image for How to Ask Someone Out on Hinge: Scripts & Timing for 2025

 Fact: According to dating experts, transitioning to an in-person date within a week of starting a conversation increases the likelihood of building a genuine connection.

+No matter which script you use, the TDL framework is your foundation.
 Your goal is to propose a specific plan based on your conversation.

 Before (Vague & Weak): "We should get drinks sometime."
 After (Clear & Confident): "So since we both agree that spicy margaritas are the best, how about we grab one at The Tipsy Cactus this Thursday evening?
 I'm free around 7 PM."

-• The Coffee Date: "I'm really enjoying this chat.
+• Great: "I have a feeling this conversation would be even better in person.
 I'm going to be near that coffee shop you mentioned, Bloom Cafe, on Saturday morning.
-How about we finally continue this in person around 10 AM?"
+How about we finally meet around 10 AM?"

 Always tie your suggestion back to something you’ve discussed.
 For more tips on making your profile and messages stand out, check out these Hinge profile tips.